pinterest/pinterest-python-generated-api-client/docs/PinsApi.md

 # **pins_save**
 > Pin pins_save(pin_id, inline_object)

-Save pin
+Save Pin

-Save a pin on a board or board section owned by the \"operation user_account\". - By default, the \"operation user_account\" is the token user_account.
+Save a Pin on a board or board section owned by the \"operation user_account\". - By default, the \"operation user_account\" is the token user_account. - Any Pin type can be saved: image Pin, video Pin, Idea Pin, product Pin, etc. - Any public Pin can be saved given a pin ID.

 ### Example